cat-turner/cat-turner/README.md

-### Hola!
+s### Hola!
 Soy Gato!

 - 🔭 I’m currently working on building [Listful.ai](https://www.getlistful.com/) to make your online shopping research fast and social.
-- 🌱 I’m currently learning about React Native and NPL.
+- 🌱 I’m currently learning about React Native, NLP, and a lot of other stuff.
 - 👯 I’m looking for people who are passionate about making ecomm sustainable.
 - 🤔 I’m looking for help with mentorship.
 I'd like to be a leader and build great things that help people.
 - 💬 Ask me about python, go, graphql, devops, infrastructure, aws, spanish, coronavirus, and growing hydroponic tomatoes, peppers, and herbs 🌱